saurav717/Chiba-Nishizeki/README.md

 The code is applied in a DFS fashion over a tree, where each node of the tree contains all the monochromatic nodes of the graph.

+We iterate through all the combinations of colors(i.e nodes) until we find a packing.
+We repeat this 'L' times recoloring the graph at every iteration, so we can get a consistant estimate on the packing.

  ### Problem 2.1: Proof that the implemented algorithm is NP-complete [insert link here]